K-Magano/Sedibelo-Technologies/Code_Challenge/README.md

-# Sedibelo Technologies Front-End Developer Test - Response
+# Sedibelo Technologies Front-End Developer Test - Keorapetse Magano

 This document details the code and instructions for running the web pages that fulfill the requirements of the Sedibelo Technologies Front-End Developer test.